BENEFITS OF HYPNOSIS

 Stop Smoking

-Hypnotherapy has been shown to be highly effective for smoking cessation.
+Hypnotherapy is highly effective for smoking cessation.
 Various studies and meta-analyses have found hypnosis to be significantly more effective than other methods like nicotine replacement therapies.
 Studies confirm that an individualized, three-session program increases your chances of long-term success.
 At the end of treatment, 81% reported they had stopped smoking, 48% reported abstinence after 12 months, and 95% reported they were satisfied with the treatment.

 Source: (1) Viswesvaran and Schmidt, "A Meta-analytic Comparison of the Effectiveness of Smoking Cessation Methods."
 (2) Hasan FM, Zagarins SE, Pischke KM, Saiyed S, Bettencourt AM, Beal L, Macys D, Aurora S, McCleary N., "Hypnotherapy is more effective than nicotine replacement therapy for smoking cessation: results of a randomized controlled trial."
 (3) Elkins and Rajab, "Clinical Hypnosis for Smoking Cessation."